powersync-product-success/vite-react-ts-powersync-supabase/README.md

 If you prefer using the Supabase CLI, you can set up your project as follows:
 1. Login to your Supabase Account `npx supabase login`
 2. Initialize your project `npx supabase init`
-3. Enable "anonymous sign-ins" for the project <a href="https://supabase.com/dashboard/project/_/auth/providers" target="_blank" rel="noopener noreferrer">here</a>
+3. Enable "anonymous sign-ins" for the project [here](https://supabase.com/dashboard/project/_/auth/providers)
-4. Copy your project ID from the Supabase dashboard <a href="https://supabase.com/dashboard/project/_/settings/general" target="_blank" rel="noopener noreferrer">here</a>
+4. Copy your project ID from the Supabase dashboard [here](https://supabase.com/dashboard/project/_/settings/general)
 5. Link your local project `npx supabase link --project-ref <project-id>`
-6. Create your first migration with `npx supabase migration new create_powersync_tables` and then copy the contents of <a href="database.pgsql" target="_blank" rel="noopener noreferrer">database.pgsql</a> into the newly created migration file in the `supabase/migrations` directory.
+6. Create your first migration with `npx supabase migration new create_powersync_tables` and then copy the contents of [database.pgsql](database.pgsql) into the newly created migration file in the `supabase/migrations` directory.
 7. Push your tables to the cloud db
    ```shell
    npx supabase db push